benjamin2orie/maiTech_apis/README.md

   A Team Task Management Web Application

 ## Description:
-    this app servers as an internal tool to help teams manage tasks, set deadlines, assign responsibilities, and monitor project progress in real time.
-This web-based system support both admin and team member roles.
+    this app serves as an internal tool to help teams manage tasks, set deadlines, assign responsibilities, and monitor project progress in real time.
+This web-based system, support both admin and team member roles.

 ## Design Architecture: